Year 5 medicine placements supervisor information

 The students are preparing to become foundation year doctors.
 Experience in general practice will enable them to become more autonomous and confident in assessing and managing patients.

-What is the structure of year five?
+What is the structure of Year 5?

-Building on their experiences in general practice gained in Years one to three.
+Building on their experiences in general practice gained in years one to three.
 The students are expected to develop their skills across the broad range of primary care presentations.

 The primary focus should be on seeing patients in a student surgery, with patients booked in directly with the student.
 Due to the new ways in working in primary care, we understand that this may initially take the format of a supervised telephone or video consultation.

-- examination (where appropriate)
+- Examine (where appropriate)

 What are the core capabilities and learning outcomes expected?